sjpp/sjpp/README.md

 - 👋 Hi, I’m @sjpp
-- 👀 I’m interested in Linux systems administration, Zen and gardening
+- 👀 I’m interested in not being interested by anything
 - 🌱 I’m currently working at Probesys, an opensource experts company
-- 📫 How to reach me: via Github
+- 📫 How to reach me: Please don't

 <!---
 sjpp/sjpp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.